sebaderendarz/book-me/README.md

 # **BookMe - hairdresser service booking platform**

+App for matching hairdressers with potential clients.
+Backend in Django + Django Admin.
+Frontend in React.
+Monitoring covered by Prometheus + Grafana.
+Everything containerized and ready to run as a docker-compose stack.
+Auto renewal of SSL certificates with certbot.

 ## Deployment

 Great tutorial [LONDON APP DEV](https://londonappdeveloper.com/django-docker-deployment-with-https-using-letsencrypt/) -> [YT VERSION](https://www.youtube.com/watch?v=3_ZJWlf25bY).
 Description here is an extended version of this tutorial adjusted for the BookMe use case.